Final NFL Mock Draft (With Trades!)

 89. Los Angeles Rams Select-Spencer Brown-OT-University of Northern Iowa

-The Los Angeles Rams need to find a replacement for Andrew Whitworth and Spencer Brown in the 3rd is great option.
-He's a developmental player but he has an incredibly high ceiling and allowing him learn behind one of the best could mean a smooth transition.
+The Los Angeles Rams need to find a replacement for Andrew Whitworth and Spencer Brown in the 3rd is a great option.
+He's a developmental player but he has an incredibly high ceiling and allowing him to learn behind one of the best could mean a smooth transition.

 90. Cleveland Browns Select-Darius sTills-DT-University of West Virginia

 The Browns double down in the 3rd on the defensive line by grabbing Darius Stills.
-He's a highly aggressive run defender with the ability develop more as a pass rusher and should find a starting role with his first few seasons.
+He's a highly aggressive run defender with the ability to develop more as a pass rusher and should find a starting role with his first few seasons.

 91. Minnesota Vikings (Via Ravens) Select-Marvin Wilson-DT-Florida State University

 The Vikings grabbed defensive line help in free agency but getting another player for the rotation is a priority.
-Marvin Wilson a big and athletic defensive tackle that will make an impact in run defense.
+Marvin Wilson is a big and athletic defensive tackle that will make an impact in run defense.